WynnMB/Stone-Theme-for-Yaru-Xfce/README.md

 # Yaru-Stone Theme

 A modified version of the **Yaru-olive** theme, with all greens replaced by greys — providing a neutral color option that Yaru doesn’t include by default.
-The matching icon theme is a mashup of the Yaru-sage theme and outdated gray theme from https://github.com/Jannomag/Yaru-Colors .
+The matching icon theme is a mashup of the Yaru-sage theme and the outdated gray theme from https://github.com/Jannomag/Yaru-Colors.
 I replaced as many icons as possible with the gray ones and left the rest as sage, since sage is the closest color to grey.

 ## Requirements